 Preparing the V5 Battery

 Before you can begin powering on the V5 Workcell, you first need to ensure the battery is charged.
-To learn how to charge the V5 Battery, follow the steps in the Getting Started with Your V5 Kit VEX Robotics Knowledge Base article.
+To learn how to charge the V5 Battery, follow the steps in the Getting Started with Your V5 Kit VEX Library article.

 Download VEXcode V5

 The V5 Workcell STEM Labs use the VEXcode V5 to code the V5 Workcell.
 Before you begin coding with VEXcode V5, you must first download the software.